-- Add a missing consensus rule that has always been implemented in zcashd: there must be at least one transparent output, Output description, or JoinSplit description in a transaction. - Add a consensus rule that the (zero-valued) coinbase transaction output of the genesis block cannot be spent. - Define Sprout chain value pool balance and Sapling chain value pool balance, and include consensus rules from [ZIP-209]. - Correct the Sapling note decryption algorithms: - ephemeralKey is kept as a byte sequence rather than immediately converted to a curve point; this matters because of non-canonical encoding. - The representation of pk_d in a note plaintext may also be non-canonical and need not be in the prime subgroup. - Move checking of cm_u in decryption with ivk to the end of the algorithm, to more closely match the implementation. - The note about decryption of outputs in mempool transactions should have been normative. - Reserve transaction version number 0x7FFFFFFF and version group ID 0xFFFFFFFF for experimental use. - Remove a statement that the language consisting of key and address encoding possibilities is prefix-free.
-(The human-readable forms are prefix-free but the raw encodings are not; for example, the raw encoding of a Sapling spending key can be a prefix of several of the other encodings.) - Use "let mutable" to introduce mutable variables in algorithms.

-- Include a reference to [BFIJSV2010] for batch pairing verification techniques. - Acknowledge Jack Gavigan as a co-designer of Sapling and of the Zcash protocol. - Acknowledge Izaak Meckler, Zac Williamson, Vitalik Buterin, and Jakub Zalewski. - · Acknowledge Alexandra Elbakyan.
+- Add a missing consensus rule that has always been implemented in zcashd: there must be at least one transparent output, Output description, or JoinSplit description in a transaction. - Add a consensus rule that the (zero-valued) coinbase transaction output of the genesis block cannot be spent. - Define Sprout chain value pool balance and Sapling chain value pool balance, and include consensus rules from [ZIP-209]. - Correct the Sapling note decryption algorithms: - ephemeralKey is kept as a byte sequence rather than immediately converted to a curve point; this matters because of non-canonical encoding. - The representation of pk_d in a note plaintext may also be non-canonical and need not be in the prime subgroup. - Move checking of cm_u in decryption with ivk to the end of the algorithm, to more closely match the implementation. - The note about decryption of outputs in mempool transactions should have been normative. - Reserve transaction version number 0x7FFFFFF and version group ID 0xFFFFFFF for experimental use. - Remove a statement that the language consisting of key and address encoding possibilities is prefix-free.
+(The human-readable forms are prefix-free but the raw encodings are not; for example, the raw encoding of a Sapling spending key can be a prefix of several of the other encodings.) - Use "let mutable" to introduce mutable variables in algorithms. - Include a reference to [BFIJSV2010] for batch pairing verification techniques. - Acknowledge Jack Gavigan as a co-designer of Sapling and of the Zcash protocol. - Acknowledge Izaak Meckler, Zac Williamson, Vitalik Buterin, and Jakub Zalewski. - · Acknowledge Alexandra Elbakyan.

 - The consensus rule that a coinbase transaction must not spend more than is available from the block subsidy and transaction fees, was not explicitly stated.
 (This rule was correctly implemented in zcashd.) - Fix a type error in the output of PRF^{nfSapling}; a Sapling nullifier is a sequence of 32 bytes, not a bit sequence. - Correct an off-by-one in an expression used in the definition of c in §5.4.1.7 'Pedersen Hash Function' on p.
-62 (this does not change the value of c).
+61 (this does not change the value of c).

-- Rename the type of Sapling transmission keys from KA^{Sapling}.PublicPrimeOrder to KA^{Sapling}.PublicPrimeSubgroup.
-This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.
-PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Set CanopyActivationHeight for Testnet. - · Modify the tables and notes in §7.9.1 'ZIP 214 Funding Streams' on p.
-105 to reflect changes in [ZIP-214]. - Updates to reflect [ZIP-211]: add a consensus rule on v{pub}^{old} in § 4.3 'JoinSplit Descriptions' on p.
-33, and a rule about node and wallet support for sending to Sprout addresses in § 4.6.1 'Sending Notes (Sprout)' on p.
-35. - Refine the domain of HeightForHalving from \mathbb{N} to \mathbb{N}^+ . - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
+- Rename the type of Sapling transmission keys from KA^{Sapling}.
+PublicPrimeOrder to KA^{Sapling}.
+PublicPrimeSubgroup.
+This type is defined as $\mathbb{J}^{(r)}$, which reflects the implementation in zcashd (subject to the next point below); it was never enforced that a transmission key (pk_d) cannot be $\mathcal{O}{\mathbb{J}}$. - Add a non-normative note saying that zcashd does not fully conform to the requirement to treat transmission keys not in KA^{Sapling}.PublicPrimeSubgroup as invalid when importing shielded payment addresses. - Make Halving(height) return 0 (rather than -1) for height < SlowStartShift.
 This has no effect on consensus since the Halving function is not used in that case, but it makes the definition match the intuitive meaning of the function. - Rename sections under §7 'Consensus Changes from Bitcoin' on p.
-90 to clarify that these sections do not only concern encoding, but also consensus rules. - Make the Canopy specification the default.
+88 to clarify that these sections do not only concern encoding, but also consensus rules. - Make the Canopy specification the default.

 - Include SHA-512 in §5.4.1.1 'SHA-256, SHA-256d, SHA256Compress, and SHA-512 Hash Functions' on p.
-58. - · Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
-29. - Use abstBytes{Ed25519} and reprBytes{Ed25519} for conversions in § B.3 'Ed25519 batch validation' on p.
-172, and fix a missing requirement that $S_j < \ell$ for all signatures.
+57. - · Add a reference to [BCCGLRT2014] in §4.1.12 'Zero-Knowledge Proving System' on p.
+29.

 - Change instances of "the production network" to "Mainnet", and "the test network" to Testnet.
-This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation. - · Add changes for [ZIP-207] and [ZIP-214].
+This follows the terminology used in ZIPs. - Update stale references to Bitcoin documentation.

-• Corrections to a note in §5.4.5 'Ed25519' on p.68.
+• Corrections to a note in §5.4.5 'Ed25519' on p.66.